Our program has always been regarded as a place where friendly and collegial relationships flourish between faculty and house staff.

 Dr. Kennedy comes from Troy, NY.
 She attended the SUNY Upstate Medical University for her medical school training, her Pediatric Residency and Pediatric Hematology and Oncology fellowship.
 She served as a general community pediatrician before returning to the Department of Pediatrics as faculty in the Hematology and Oncology Division.
 Her clinical expertise is in Hematology and Oncology and she directs the Pediatric Comprehensive Hemophilia Treatment Center.
 She joined the educational team in January 2008 as Associate Program Director and was promoted to Residency Program Director in July 2012.

-Vice Chair for Medical Education and Pediatric Clerkship Director: Ann S. Botash, MD
+Vice Chair for Medical Education: Ann S. Botash, MD

 Dr. Botash is from New York and attended medical school at SUNY Upstate Medical University.
 She was pediatric resident and chief resident at SUNY.
-In 1991, she became Co-Director of the Pediatric Residency Program, currently she serves as the Vice-Chair for Medical Education in the Department and Pediatric Clerkship Director for the Medical School.
+In 1991, she became Co-Director of the Pediatric Residency Program, currently she serves as the Vice-Chair for Medical Education in the Department.
+She also served as our interim chair in 2018-2019.
 Her clinical expertise is in General Pediatrics and Child Abuse, where she is a national figure.
 Locally she directs the McMahon/Ryan Child Advocacy Site and nationally serves as the Vice Chair and President Elect of the Helfer Society.
 She directs the Child Advocacy Training program and training in Systems Based Practice.
 Nationally she has given numerous presentations and workshops on Child Abuse and developing Child Advocacy Programs and has authored numerous publications on this topic.

 Associate Residency Program Director: Elizabeth Nelsen, MD